-Your Full List Of All Upcoming Marvel Studios Projects
+A Full List Of Upcoming Marvel Studios Film And TV Releases

 An absolute ton of news came out of the Marvel Studios panel at this year’s San Diego Comic-Con, so we decided to compile all the confirmed release dates into one handy list below so that you will not have any trouble keeping track of all the new projects being released over the coming years.
 The list runs from 2022 all the way to 2025, so needless to say, fans will certainly not be running out of Marvel adaptations to enjoy anytime in the near future.
-But keep in mind that several confirmed Marvel Studios projects, such as Deadpool 3 and the fourth Spider-Man movie, have not been included on this list as they have not yet been given a specific release date or even a definite year of release.
+But keep in mind that several confirmed Marvel Studios projects, such as Deadpool 3 and the fourth Spider-Man movie, have not been included on this list as they have not yet been given specific release windows.

 I Am Groot – August 10, 2022